idaho06/renderer3d.rust/README.md

 I managed to render textured triangles in 3D, loaded from an obj and a png files.

 Stuff I would like to code:

 - Optimize the code as much as I can.
 I'm using Optik to profile and following the recomendations from the [The Rust Performance Book](https://nnethercote.github.io/perf-book/).
 I would like to test Cargo's flamegraph and Valgrind
-- Simple textured triangle lightning
+- ~~Simple textured triangle lightning~~
 - Gouraud shading?
 Phong shading?
-- Triangle clipping against the view fustrum
+- Mesh clipping against the view fustrum
+- Triangle clipping using Homogeneous coordinate clipping
 - Simple scene management.
 Sets of static meshes, actors.
 Scene changes.
 Transitions?
 - Vertex shaders to do fancy animations.
 - Use a music library to play tracker music (mod, xm, s3m, it)